 Gmail or Google Mail is a free email service for everyone to use.
 But how does Gmail make money?
-And what’s their business and revenue model?
-Gmail not only offers an inbox but for each account, they offer free 15GB cloud storage for each account.
-Now that sounds like overkill as a freemium model for the business, or is it?
+And what is the Gmail business and revenue model?
+They offer an inbox and also provide 15GB of cloud storage for each account.
+Now that sounds like overkill as a freemium business model, or is it?
 Let’s get right down to the Gmail business and understand their revenue model.

-Google’s business is data.
+Google and Gmail business model relies on data.
 The more data they have, the more they earn.
-So the more users they have on their platform, the more websites accessing the OAuth APIs and the more people who search on Google, the more money they make.
+So the more users they have on their platform, the more websites accessing the Gmail OAuth API (think “Login with Gmail”) and the more people who search on Google, the more money they make.

-Some o the common free services that Google offers to lure customers into signing up with them are:
+Some of the common free services that Google offers to lure customers into signing up with them are:

 - Google Drive

-With this out of the way, let’s move to understanding Gmail’s business model.
+With this out of the way, let’s move to understand the Gmail business model.

 How Does Gmail Make Money?